 Drinking, Drugs & Smoking

 Teen drinking at a party.
 Teen girl shown extremely drunk at the party, seated in front of a toilet, vomiting.
 Lead character gets revenge on a girl being snotty to her by covering her face in clown makeup while she's passed out.
 Teens drink at the prom.
 Teen smoking.

 Did you know you can flag iffy content?
 Adjust limits for Drinking, Drugs & Smoking in your kid's entertainment guide.Get started

 Parents Need to Know

-She's All That falls smack dab in the middle the "makeover movie" genre, in which Our Heroine achieves success through good grooming and accessorizing.
-The result here is uneven, with some good performances and even some witty commentary on teen culture, but beware -- the raunchy references make this inappropriate for younger teens, and even parents of mature high schoolers might want to consider it carefully.
+The movie's not all that bad, though the plot is almost numbingly predictable.
+She's All That falls smack dab in the middle of the "makeover movie" genre, in which Our Heroine achieves success through good grooming and accessorizing.
+The result here is uneven, with some good performances and even some witty commentary on teen culture, but beware: The raunchy references make this inappropriate for younger teens, and even parents of mature high schoolers might want to consider it carefully.

-The plot is almost numbingly predictable, but one of the movie's strengths it that it makes clear that Zach and Laney have both limited themselves by defining themselves before they have really had a chance to find out who they are.
-The movie's other strengths are Prinze, who has a wonderful screen presence and the magnificent Anna Paquin as his younger sister.
+One of the movie's strengths is that it makes clear that Zach and Laney have both limited themselves by defining themselves before they have really had a chance to find out who they are.
+The movie's other strengths are Prinze, who has a wonderful screen presence, and the magnificent Anna Paquin as his younger sister.
 Cook's performance is flat by comparison.
 Jodi Lyn O'Keefe is a caricature as Zach's former girlfriend, but Matthew Lillard is hilarious as a self-obsessed gross-out champion based on MTV's legendary Puck.